MaxV2/websiteAvailability/README.md

 One way to test the alert system is to use http://www.stackoverflow.com as an URL, and to set a 'check interval' of one second.
 After about two minutes, the website will temporarily block your IP address, resulting with a 'Website is down' alert.

 You can also use one of your own website and manually put it online and offline to test the program.

+## Possible improvements

+* Design a real UI instead of a console.
+Display real-time graphs of data.
+* Allow multithreading in order not to loose time when an URL is slow to respond.
+* Save the data in a separate file.
+* Add a machile learning alerting solutions to detect unusual tendencies.
+* Create email/sms alerts when websites are down.
+* Make this a SaaS server and app monitoring solution, build integration for multiple platfoms, raise money, recruit hundreds of developpers.
+* ...